Atlanta prison riots: Riot

 Three days after the announcement, the detainees seized control of the U.S. Penitentiary in Atlanta.
 Their principal demand was that they not be repatriated to Cuba.
-The uprising lasted 11 days, involved more than 100 hostages, and burned down a substantial portion of the facility.
+The riots lasted 11 days, involved more than 100 hostages, and burned down a substantial portion of the facility.

-During the riot, 32 year-old Cuban inmate Jose Pena-Perez was killed by a Correctional Officer.
+During the riot, 32 year-old Cuban inmate Jose Pena-Perez was killed by a correctional officer.
 According to prison warden Joseph Petrovsky, the officer shot the inmate to protect a fellow officer.

 The Atlanta FBI, led by Weldon L. Kennedy, was called in to handle the negotiations and gather intel.
 After the hostage situation was identified, Special Operations soldiers from Fort Bragg, North Carolina, were sent to advise the law enforcement authorities.

 Following negotiations, the majority of inmates voted to a surrender agreement on December 4, and the remaining hostages were released.

 Of particular concern to the Federal Bureau of Prisons during the riots was the whereabouts of inmate Thomas Silverstein, who was serving a life sentence at USP Atlanta in an isolation cell, following his murder of Federal Prison Guard Merle E. Clutts, at USP Marion, in October 1983.
 The Cubans ultimately were able to drug Silverstein, who was loose among the prisoner population during the riots, and turn him over to the authorities while negotiations to end the riots were still ongoing.